 Virgin as Queen.

-early 8th century, it was used by Pope John VII as the seat of the
+early 8th century, the basilica was used by Pope John VII as the seat of the

 Bishop of Rome.
-In 847, however, the church was partially destroyed
+In 847, however, the church building was partially destroyed

 by an earthquake.
 A new church, Santa Maria Nova, was built on part